 At the building’s core is a ground-breaking JPEG 2000-based IP routing system, supported by an almost entirely fibre based broadcast infrastructure.
 DC2 was integrated for 3G-SDI, with capabilities to move right into 4K, 8K and beyond.

 The Unity Systems Integration team was selected from a group of the top integrators in North America to provide integration support for DC2.
-The UnitySI Engineering design team partnered with ESPN Engineering to design and document every PCR, ACR, MDA, Edit Suite, Equipment Room, and Studio in the building.
+The UnitySI Engineering team partnered with ESPN Engineering to design and document every Production, Audio and Media Control Room, Edit Suite, Equipment Room, and Studio in the building.
 UnitySI is now currently working on smaller projects to finish up the remaining rooms in DC2.